nathalia-kim/nu_gan/README.md

 * Extract all data to desired path: [Datasets](https://queensuca-my.sharepoint.com/:f:/g/personal/19nyk1_queensu_ca/EuoCEg-JUB9AuqkHWoh8WLQBDWGf3cnJLKzBJGsTkLpqsw?e=inwedL)

+Dataset A is a labeled dataset, new dataset is unlabeled.

 ## Training

 To train the model(s) in the paper, separate tasks can be chosen using flags.